Sedbergh: Economy and amenities

 The town suffered an outbreak of foot-and-mouth disease in 2001.
-As livestock farming declined, it was promoted as a destination for walkers and ramblers.
+As livestock farming declined, it became a destination for walkers and ramblers.
 In 2015 the town was accepted as a Walkers are Welcome town.

 The town golf club is located at Catholes-Abbott Holme.

 A monthly booklet "Sedbergh and District Lookaround" gives details of local events and activities, including bus times and religious services.

+Media

+Local news and television programmes are provided by BBC North West and ITV Border.
+Television signals are received from one of the two local relay transmitters (Sedbergh and Millthrop).

+The town is served by both BBC Radio Lancashire and BBC Radio Cumbria.
+Other radio stations including Heart North West, Smooth Lake District, Greatest Hits Radio Cumbria & South West Scotland, Greatest Hits Radio Harrogate and the Yorkshire Dales and Dales Radio, a community based station.

+The local newspaper that covers the town is The Westmorland Gazette.